wouterj/symfony-docs/testing.rst

 rich testing framework.
 This article won't cover PHPUnit itself, which has its own excellent `documentation`_.

-Before creating your first test, install the `PHPUnit Bridge component`_, which wraps the original PHPUnit binary to provide additional features:
+Before creating your first test, install the PHPUnit with the following command:

 .. code-block:: terminal

-    $ composer require --dev symfony/phpunit-bridge
+    $ composer require --dev phpunit/phpunit

-After the library downloads, try executing PHPUnit by running (the first time you run this, it will download PHPUnit itself and make its classes available in your app):
+After the library is installed, try executing PHPUnit by running:

 .. code-block:: terminal

-    $ ./bin/phpunit
+    $ ./vendor/bin/phpunit

 .. note::

-    The ``./bin/phpunit`` command is created by :ref:`Symfony Flex <symfony-flex>` when installing the ``phpunit-bridge`` package.
-If the command is missing, you can remove the package (``composer remove symfony/phpunit-bridge``) and install it again.
-Another solution is to remove the project's ``symfony.lock`` file and run ``composer install`` to force the execution of all Symfony Flex recipes.
+    :ref:`Symfony Flex <symfony-flex>` has automatically created ``phpunit.xml.dist`` and ``tests/bootstrap.php``.
+If the files are missing, you can remove the package (``composer remove phpunit/phpunit``) and install it again.

 Each test is a PHP class that should live in the ``tests/`` directory of your application.
 If you follow this rule, then you can run all of your application's tests with the same command as before.

-PHPUnit is configured by the ``phpunit.xml.dist`` file in the root of your Symfony application.
+PHPUnit is configured by the ``phpunit.xml.dist`` file in the root of your application.

 .. tip::